 Personal Entertainment/Services - Not an allowable reimbursable expense.

-In addition, expense reimbursement requests must be received in the Accounting Office (410 Canfield) no later than 60 days after the final day on which expenses were incurred.
+Expense reimbursement requests must be submitted by the traveler in Concur no later than 60 days after the last day of travel.
+For guests and others submitting an employee expense voucher (paper copy), the expense reimbursement request must be received in the UNL Payment Services Office (101 Business Services Complex) no later than 60 days after the final day on which expenses were incurred.
 This State of Nebraska statutory requirement (81-1174) cannot be waived.
-The full statute can be reviewed here.
+The full statute can be reviewed here

-We recommend reimbursement requests be received in the UNL Accounting office within 30 calendar days from which the expenses were incurred.
-To assist in determining the 60 day deadline, please consult the 60 day calendar.
+It is recommended that reimbursement requests be received in the UNL Payment Services Office within 30 calendar days from the date on which the expenses were incurred.
+To assist in determining the 60 day deadline, please consult the 60 day reimbursement calendar.